siper102/estate-project/README.md

 The model is trained with the data from the last 4 weeks and when the new model has a lower MSE on the training data the new model is used in production.

 ## Dashboards
-But there are also other use cases for the resulting data than training a ml model with it.
+But there are other use cases for the resulting data than training a ml model with it.
-For example we can visualize the average monthly price for each district in duesseldorf to find out what local differences there are.
+For example, we can visualize the average monthly price for each district in duesseldorf to find out what local differences there are.
-Also we can visualize the mean monthly price as a time series so we can compare the current mean price with historic prices.
+Also, we can visualize the mean monthly price as a time series, so we can compare the current mean price with historic prices.
 The "dashboards" are built with [Streamlit](https://streamlit.io).
 The dashboards can be found in [pages](user-interface%2Fpages).
 In the same folder there is also a user interface that can be used to get the predictions from the random forrest regressor in a user-friendly way.